Skip to content

 WP_HTTP requests manager plugin iconDo you have a slow WordPress admin that takes longer than usual to load?
 Sometime longer than 5 seconds to load admin or login pages.
 In rare occasions WordPress may even timeout and show 504 page.

-Reason may be slow external HP HTTP requests.
-This plugin will log all WP HTTP requests with time taken to complete each request.
+Reason may be slow external WP_HTTP requests.
+This plugin will log all WP_HTTP requests with time taken to complete each request.
 If there are multiple request per page they will be color grouped.

 Plugin helps to prevent website slowdown by: